WarlightProgramming/cslbot/ORDERS.md

 https://docs.google.com/spreadsheets/d/SHEETID/edit#gid=TABID
 ```

-(noet that '/edit' and everything after it can just be removed- they just
+(note that '/edit' and everything after it can just be removed- they just
 specify the tab/worksheet within the workbook)

 The !validate\_league order would look like: